franklandorian/cs480Haymore/PA7/README.md

 * Config file
 * Neptune and Uranus have rings
 * Free roam camera
-* Space is tethered to the Camera
+* Space is tethered to the Camera in Free Roam